 Palais de Chaillot is worth a visit for its museums.

-The Palais de Chaillot and Paris Modern Art Museum are the main legacies of Paris 1937 exhibition.
+The Palais de Chaillot and Paris Modern Art Museum are the main legacies of Paris 1937 international exhibition.

 Palais de Chaillot

 1, place du Trocadero Paris 75116